2024-25 Catalog

 ISE 426 Optimization Models and Applications 3 Credits

-Modeling and analysis of operations research problems using techniques form mathematical programming.
+Modeling and analysis of operations research problems using techniques from mathematical programming.
 Linear programming, integer programming, multicriteria optimization, stochastic programming and nonlinear programming using an algebraic modeling language.
-This course is a version of IE 316 for graduate students, with research projects and advanced assignments.
-Closed to students who have taken IE 316.
+A student can receive credit for only one of the following courses: ISE 240, ISE 316, and ISE 426.

 ISE 429 Probability and Stochastic Processes 3 Credits